Softnet-Free/softnet-ms/docs/multi/sections/msite.md

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.2_2.png %})

-This is a blank site on which we can install a single device.
-However, if we want to install multiple identical devices on the site, we need to convert it to multi-service by clicking the "multi-service hosting" button.
+This is a blank site on which we can set up a single device.
+However, if we want to set up multiple identical devices on the site, we need to convert it to multi-service by clicking the "multi-service hosting" button.
 Convertion must be done while the site is blank:

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.2_3.png %})